 According to Gartner forecasts, mobile device shipment growth will remain flat over the next five years and the traditional notebook market is declining, with many of the traditional uses for a notebook taken over by ultramobiles.
 Meanwhile, the market for wearables is growing strongly, beyond early adopters.

-Speaking at Gartner Symposium/ITxpo 2016 in Goa, India this week, Nick Jones, vice president and distinguished analyst at Gartner, said CIOs must master two different dimensions of mobility: they need to excel at mainstream mobility and innovate in the post-app era.
+Nick Jones, vice president and distinguished analyst at Gartner, said CIOs must master two different dimensions of mobility: they need to excel at mainstream mobility and innovate in the post-app era.

 Mobile will come to mean ubiquity of relevant services, delivered anywhere, by any person or thing, to any person or thing.